hamasho/jupyter-apps/README.md

 In Japan, we already have an excelent web portal [coromap.info](https://www.coromap.info/) for coronavirus related information.
-This site shows the statistics.
+This site shows very rich statistics.
-But the author always tries to catch up Japanese gov's latest information and update the information.
+The author always tries to catch up Japanese gov's latest information and update the information.

 Even though I can check this very up-to-date and complete information on the webpage, I can't get structured information like JSON's event histories.